 Even in the last couple of years, the number has increased twentyfold and then some, and it stands to reason that this trend will continue.
 Which is good news if you have the money to afford a Tesla, but bad news if you’re forced to buy a Smart.
 Ugh.

 I already wrote an article on this, but just to reiterate: the robots are going to take all of our jobs.
 Millennials will have to compete not only with more qualified humans, but with more qualified robots for work.
 How embarrassing.

+Last year, a man with HIV trialled a new therapy for HIV, and the results looked promising: HIV was completely undetectable in his blood.
+All that’s left this year is to find a way to clear out the dormant cells, and it’ll be CYA HIV.
 And there you have it – precisely what is going to occur in the next eleven-and-a-bit months.
 I’ll probably be totally wrong about all of them, but there are some things which are certain: the Earth will (likely) still rotate around the sun; the day will still break; the tides will rise and fall; and everything will, probably, end up okay.
 Unless, like, it doesn’t.
 All we can do is wait and see.

 Have a goal you’d like to add to our list of 2017 predictions?
 Maybe a holiday or an electric car?